liquidity-network/template.achievement.network/contracts/fptp.md

 Let's try implementing our own FPTP system!

+> **Note:** For our voting system, all votes will be pubicly viewable.
+In real life systems, this could influence the way in which people cast their votes.
+  We will talk about fixing this towards the end of the tutorial!

 ## Setting up Structures

 Let's think about what we need to represent in our voting system.
 We will have